Stephen Port: First victim's death not taken seriously, mother says

 She added that police then "lied" by saying she had told them her son had "dabbled in drugs" like cocaine.

 Port would go on to murder three more young men at his flat in Barking, east London.
+Mr Walgate, Gabriel Kovari, 22, Daniel Whitworth, 21, and Jack Taylor, 25, were all found dead near his home.

 The inquests into the deaths of Port's four victims, held at Barking Town Hall, was shown a report by family liaison officer Det Con Paul Slaymaker detailing his first conversation with Ms Sak.